Thinking of building or improving your home?

 This home features a Fantech Heat Recovery Ventilator (HRV), Daikin air source heat pump, scissor trusses, dense packed cellulose insulation, Energy Star appliances and locally sourced maple flooring.

 |#6 - Thurrell Residence, 1917 U.S. Route 5, East Dummerston, VT (New home: VERMOD Homes)

 This is a VERMOD net-zero modular home using 6 kW of Community Solar to supply 100% of its electricity, including powering an electric vehicle.
 The owner cites “love of the earth” as his reason for choosing to purchase a VERMOD home.
 And the process was much easier compared to building a home.
 He moved in the day they delivered the home and just had to hook up the well, septic and electric/phone.
 Peter also says the price was probably half the cost of a similarly built on-site stick construction.

 This high performance home has a super-insulated shell with double stud walls filled with dense packed fiberglass, EarthWise triple pane windows, a Mitsubishi air source heat pump, a GE heat pump water heater, and a BuildEquinox CERV (Conditioning Energy Recovery Ventilator).

 - Advance tickets: $12 or 2/$20 until 10/14

 - Tickets at the Door: $15 or 2/$25 for adults

 - Tickets at the Door: $5 (Ages 12 – 17), Free for children under 12

-Advanced ticket sales have ended.
-Tickets can be purchased on the day of the tour at any of the homes.
+- Buy tickets on the day of the tour at any of the homes.